Trying To Clear Lung Mucus? There May Be A Reason It Keeps Coming Back

 Austin, TX

 "I feel so much more comfortable now.
-My chest feels clearer, the congestion isn't constantly bothering me anymore, and I can finally lie down at night without feeling so stuffy or breathless."
+I no longer feel like I'm constantly trying to clear mucus from my chest, the congestion isn't constantly bothering me anymore, and I can finally lie down at night without feeling so stuffy or breathless."

 Mike, 62